Canyon del Oro High School: Science Olympiad

 CDO has an active Science Olympiad program, which has placed well in the state tournament in years past.
 This program is run by students and the AP Biology teacher, Dr. Zeiher.
 Other science teachers are becoming involved in the success of this program, notably Mrs. Christman of the chemistry department.
 Students create functioning robots and helicopters, as well as utilize high-tech protein modeling programs.
 In 2009, the team was Rookie of the Year at the state competition.
 The CDO team placed second in robotics during the state competition of 2011, but students aim to surpass this in years to come.

 Academic Challenges

 The Future Problem Solving Team won first place in the state competition in 2001.
-It also won second place in the state competition and sixth place in the national competition in 2006.